 As a nonprofit leader, you know the importance of affordable health care to your community.
-Our policymakers need to hear that Minnesota nonprofits oppose ACA replacement plans that would reduce health care coverage and raise the cost of health care.
+Our policymakers need to hear that Minnesota nonprofits oppose policies that would reduce health care coverage and raise the cost of health care.

 This is Medicaid Coalition

 MEDICAID is an important part of health care.
 Medical Assistance is Minnesota’s publicly-financed and privately-managed insurance available through the federal Medicaid program.
 It provides vital health services to over a million Minnesotans.
 One out of every three children in Minnesota is covered by Medicaid, and for many adults, it is often the only route to affordable coverage.

 "This is Medicaid” is a coalition of nonprofit organizations from across Minnesota that formed to protect Medicaid from harmful changes and funding cuts.
 The organizations advocate for or directly serve people who access health care and supports through Medicaid.